Blockstream/green_cli/README.md

 100000 0c0863f5ab4e11c6844b25b2883a4056be8f245aa2da09e34b54d8a61b840d26:1 csv 205 confs 2NDky839U4fqR19y6Lz7xLSGEitHjqJvSqA
 ```

-Automatic input selection can be overridden using the `tx inputs`
+Automatic coin selection can be overridden using the `tx inputs`
 command.
 Use `tx inputs clear` to remove all selected inputs.
 ```
 > tx inputs clear